astropy/astropy/docs/io/ascii/read.rst

 ``numpy.int``, ``numpy.uint``, ``numpy.int8``, ``numpy.int64``,
 ``numpy.float``, ``numpy.float64``, or ``numpy.str``.

-It is also possible to directly pass an arbitary conversion function as the ``converter_func`` element of the two-element tuple.
+It is also possible to directly pass an arbitrary conversion function as the ``converter_func`` element of the two-element tuple.

 .. _fortran_style_exponents: